Trauma and EMDR

 A highly informative book on how to address and deal with trauma by the developer of Somatic Experiencing, one of the most comprehensive modalities for working with trauma.

-A useful workbook as an adjunct to therapy for grounding tools, etc. for managing traumatic stress and to develop trust.
+A useful workbook as an adjunct to therapy; includes grounding tools and more for managing stress and developing trust.
 Although it is geared more towards people who were abused as children or adults in relationship, it still has many useful tools for people with combat PTSD.

 This book talks about EMDR as a technique, but also talks a lot about the impact of trauma on people and includes several case studies.